-Financial liabilities, other than debts owed to credit institutions in the EBS, consist of two loan principal amounts from related parties, SCOR Switzerland AG and SCOR SE.
-SGLRI initially recognises its financial liabilities at fair value less directly attributable transaction costs and subsequently measures at amortised cost using the effective interest rate method.
-Other financial liabilities, other than debts owed to credit institutions in the EBS, include lease liabilities.
+Financial liabilities other than debts owed to credit institutions also include lease liabilities.
 Lease liabilities are recognized under financial liabilities in accordance with the IFRS 16 standard on lease contracts (please refer to Note 2 - Accounting principles in the 2021 Financial Statements).